-The two returned to the palace once their conference was done, moving to the its inner halls.
+The two returned to the palace once their conference was done, moving to the inner halls.
 One of the senshi ran down the hall towards them excitedly.
 "King Endymion!"
 Mars called out, smiling at the king intimately.
-It was a moment before she noticed that her queen was there also.
-"Neo Queen Serenity."
-The senshi of fire quickly dropped to one knee, bowing her head towards Neo Queen Serenity.
+It was a moment before she noticed that her queen was also there.
+"Neo Queen Serenity!"
+The senshi of fire quickly dropped to one knee, bowing her head towards her queen.
 "I did not see you.
 I wanted to congratulate the two of you on your speech.
 It was very well received."

 "Thank you, Mars," Serenity said.
 "You know, I have grown to truly admire you.
 Please, stand.
 There is no need to be so formal."

 Mars stood with a cautious look on her face.
 She avoided Serenity's eyes without meaning to, one hand fidgeting behind her back.
 "Admire me, my queen?"

 "Serenity," he replied in greeting.
 He moved to sit on the bench beside her, taking her hand and kissing the back of it.

-"I almost thought that you would not come."
-She said softly.
-Then she looked away as she tried to contain her sorrow.
+"I almost thought that you would not come," she said softly.
+She looked away as she tried to contain her sorrow.

 "What is wrong, Serenity?"
 Diamond asked as her, voice as gentle as she had been.

 "This...
 All of this..."
 She sighed.
 "That my Utopia, my perfect world, turned out like this.
 Sometimes I just... just can't stand it."